THE HIP SOCIETY RESEARCH

 We are soliciting proposals from three categories.

-Non-member Young Investigators: who apply with a co-PI Hip Society member who will be a consultant on the study.
+(2) Non-member Young Investigators: Apply with a co-PI Hip Society member who will be a consultant on the study.

 - Submit a 1-page abstract up to 500 words (blinded and unblinded).